Daejeon: Etymology

 The earliest record of the modern name 'Daejeon' is in the 1481 geography book, Tongguk yŏji sŭngnam.
 'Daejeon' (대전 大田) is a Hanja translation of the native placeword for the area, 'Hanbat', meaning Great fields.
 Hanbat, is a compound word that adds 'Han' (한/often transcribed in Hanja as 韓, as in Korea), that means Great or big, and the word 'Bat', meaning field, leading to Big/Great Field(s).The 'Han' translated into 'Dae' (大) - both meaning big, and 'Bat' translated to 'Jeon' (田), both meaning fields.

 The name Hanbat is still in use as a road name for Hanbat-daero, or Hanbat road, a road of 12.7 kilometers connecting Daejeon's Yuseong district to Dong-gu.
+The name also exists in several other Daejeon landmarks and institutions, including Hanbat National University and Hanbat Baseball Stadium.